CobaltFusion/DebugVision/README.md

 - logs from binary formatted file (use custimizable plugin?)
 - remote log sources, such as ssh/sftp
 - remote instance of the same tool?
+- Event log !
+- Event Tracing for Windows (ETW) is designed for C and C++ developers who write user-mode applications but can also be (used in kernel drivers)[https://docs.microsoft.com/en-gb/windows-hardware/drivers/devtest/adding-event-tracing-to-kernel-mode-drivers]

 Visualize:
+- open event source in new tab, allow to merge tabs
 - listview, coloring / highlighting
 - timelines (gantt charts) with annotations
 - summaries / reports ?